yaxingwang/Transferring-GANs/README.md

 - [References](#references)
 - [Contact](#contact)
 # Dependences
-- Python, NumPy, SciPy, NVIDIA GPU
+- Python2.7, NumPy, SciPy, NVIDIA GPU
 - **Tensorflow:** the version should be more 1.0(https://www.tensorflow.org/)
 - **Dataset:** lsun-bedroom(http://lsun.cs.princeton.edu/2017/) or your dataset